JohannesDeSmedt/iBCM/README.md

 # iBCM (interesting Behavioral Constraint Miner)

-This document supports the Java implementation of the sequence mining/classifcation algorithm iBCM.
+This document supports the Java and Python implementation of the sequence mining/classifcation algorithm iBCM.

 <h2>About</h2>
 Sequence classification deals with the task of finding discriminative and concise sequential patterns.